Piers Torday

 Bestselling author of multiple middle-grade books for children, including the Guardian Children’s Fiction Prize winner The Dark Wild.

-Born in Northumberland, he lives in London with his husband and a very naughty dog.
+Born in the north of England, he now lives in London with his husband and a very naughty dog.
 The son of Paul Torday (Salmon Fishing in the Yemen), he completed his father’s final unfinished novel, The Death of an Owl, and co-founded the Paul Torday Memorial Prize for Debut Novelists over 60.

 Piers’s Genres